Polyaspartic vs Epoxy Garage Floor:

 We receive these questions frequently.
 Here are the honest answers.

-4. Will a polyaspartic floor yellow like an epoxy floor?
+Will a polyaspartic garage floor yellow in the sun like epoxy?

 Ready for a Floor That Actually Lasts?